 The Saucony Tempus redefines stability

-To explain this further, it doesn't have the traditional harsh posting of most stability shoes.
+To explain this further, it doesn't have the traditional harsh posting of the older stability shoes.
 The midsole is a smidge dense and the forefoot base is wide, making the overall ride very surefooted.

 Experience an energetic ride

-Apart from its non-invasive stability, its springy cushion is also what makes the Saucony Tempus a game-changer.
-To a tester, it "gives serious 'best of both worlds' vibes."
-It's bouncy yet stable.
+Apart from its non-invasive stability, the shoe's springy cushion is also what makes the Saucony Tempus a game-changer.
+It balances stability with bounce perfectly!